Aquafina-water-bottle/jp-mining-note/docs/docs/setupchanges.md

-This page documents any changes that should be done to the setup, including note changes, handlebars changes, and most importantly, breaking changes from external programs and how to fix or workaround them.
+This page documents any changes to the setup as recorded in previous pages, as well as any important handlebars and JPMN updates.
+Most importantly, this documents the existance of breaking changes from external programs and if there are fixes or workarounds for them.

 If something breaks, and you suspect it's due to an external program updating, please check here first!
 If you can't find any solution,